AI-Guru/helibrunna/README.md

 ### Apple (silicon)

 Support is not fully implemented yet.
 We are working on it.
+Currently we believe that you should only use this platform for inference and not for training.

 It is advised to create a new conda environment and install the dependencies from `requirements.txt`: